lgtm-migrator/fetch/README.md

 This package could be viewed as a fork of `contactlab/appy` but with some opinionated enhancements.

 The main problem of `appy` is forcing the user to adapt the only two error types built inside, and this makes the `Either` type completely no sense.
 Due to being a superset of JavaScript, TypeScript lacks tons of modern features, but with a custom type, user can create a discriminated union and using the `switch` to kinda pretending as using the pattern matching.

 Another weird decision is `appy` parses every response into a string, and always throw an error when the response status is not 200.
 This package instead allows you to parse the response body into whatever you want, and let you determine what to do on different status code using the combinator `ensureStatus`.

 This package also allows some combinators be called multiple times.
 Combinators like `withHeaders`, `withForm`, and `withURLSearchParams` will merge the new values into the old one, which is more intuitive in my opinion.

-Considering the changeset is relatively large, I rewrote it from scratch.
+Considering the change is relatively large, I rewrote it from scratch.